hvent90/is-it-dumb/.nautex/docs/TRD.md

 #  Technical Specification
 ## [TRD-1] System Overview
-This document provides the technical blueprint for "LLM Status Checker," a web application designed to track and aggregate user-reported issues with Large Language Models (LLMs).
+This document provides the technical blueprint for "Is It Dumb," a web application designed to track and aggregate user-reported issues with Large Language Models (LLMs).
 The vision is to create a service analogous to "downforeveryoneorjustme.com," but for the real-time, crowd-sourced performance and sentiment of LLMs.

 The technical solution consists of three main parts: